-We assist with claims such as these, and we assist with defending same.
-Visit our interactive website and social media pages for more information pertaining to our services.
+We assist with dog bite claims, as well as assist with defending same.
+Browse our website and social media pages for more information pertaining to our services.
 Please like and follow our social media pages for insightful notes and discussions on various aspects of law.

 Contact us for comprehensive assistance.

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 One should not act or refrain from acting on the basis of any content included in this site without seeking legal or other professional advice.
 The contents of this site contain general information and may not reflect current legal developments or address one’s peculiar situation.
 We disclaim all liability for actions one may take or fail to take based on any content on this site.